Betty Jean MacPherson Larson

-Betty Jean MacPherson Larson, 95, of Gettysburg, passed Feb.
-27, 2020, at Brookside of Cross Keys Village, New Oxford.
+Betty Jean MacPherson Larson, 95, of Gettysburg, passed peacefully on Thursday, Feb.
+27, 2020 at Brookside of Cross Keys Village, New Oxford.
+Betty was the loving wife of Andrew M. Larson, Gettysburg.
+They were married for 23 years.

-The Monahan Funeral Home is in charge of the funeral arrangements.
-A full obituary will appear in a future edition of the Gettysburg Times.
+Born Dec.
+21, 1924 in Gettysburg, she was the daughter of the late Oliver Glenn MacPherson, Sr. and Elsie Fraley MacPherson.
+She graduated from Gettysburg Area High School.

+Betty was a member of Prince of Peace Episcopal Church, where she was active in the choir, Sunday school, Soup Kitchen and Vestry.
+She was employed by the Gettysburg National Military Park as an administrative secretary to five superintendents.
+She also volunteered with the Harney, Md.
+Fire Company Ladies’ Auxiliary, The Gettysburg Hospital and The Adams County Prison Library.
+She enjoyed traveling, reading, cooking, entertaining, singing, dancing and spending time with beloved family and friends.

 (0) entries